-Madam Butterfly is one of opera’s most enduring tales of unrequited love.
+Madam Butterfly (in Italian Madama Butterfly) is one of opera’s most enduring tales of unrequited love.
 Puccini’s poignant score follows the tragic tale of Cio Cio San, a young Japanese girl who falls in love with American naval officer Pinkerton, with devastating consequences.

 US Navy Lieutenant Pinkerton is stationed in Nagasaki, Japan.
 He has paid for an arranged marriage with a fifteen-year-old geisha, Cio-Cio-San, known as Madam Butterfly.
 As the action begins, Pinkerton is with Goro the marriage-broker.
 A few minutes before the wedding is to take place, the US consul Sharpless arrives.
 He tells Pinkerton that he is convinced Butterfly is deeply in love.
 He fears that Pinkerton will destroy her as he does not take the marriage seriously, but regards it merely as a convenience.
 Pinkerton dismisses his fears but affirms that he waits for the day he will make a ‘genuine’ marriage to an American woman.